Our Editors Tried the Best Vacuums for Pet Hair—These Actually Stood Up to the Mess

 The delightful part about having a ginger tabby is that his orange fur shows up on both dark and light surfaces, meaning my vacuum is permanently glued to my hand.
 And while I love my Bissell CleanView Swivel Rewind for bigger pet messes, it’s a pain to plug in from room to room when I’m spot cleaning.
 Enter: the Bissell Pet Hair Eraser.

 The newest version of the Pet Hair Eraser comes with three suction attachments: a motorized brush, an upholstery tool and a crevice nozzle.
-Though the upholstery attachment didn’t seem to improve the vacuum’s function, the motorized brush was a wonder for removing fur from my couch, velvet office chair and cat bed (all of the fur baby’s most-trafficked areas).
+Though the upholstery attachment didn’t seem to improve the vacuum’s function during my testing, the motorized brush was a wonder for removing fur from my couch, velvet office chair and cat bed (all of the fur baby’s highly-trafficked areas).
 I gave the crevice tool the ultimate test—the cat tree.
-I’m pleased to report it sucked up all the hair, claws fragments, stray litter and shredded rope from the tree itself, where Big Red gave himself a manicure.
+I’m pleased to report it sucked up all the hair, claws fragments, stray litter and shredded rope from the tree itself, where Big Red gives himself a daily manicure.
 (It’s the only piece of furniture this cat is allowed to scratch.)

 Though it doesn’t compare to the suction power of an upright vacuum, the Pet Hair Eraser is perfect for those trickier areas that a larger vacuum couldn’t reach.
+Even after a year, I find myself reaching for the Pet Hair Eraser on a daily basis to spot clean around the house.
+I’ve found that it works better for one-off messes (like vacuuming up the remnants of a carpet stain I treated with Angry Orange) than for continuous cleaning because of the long charge time, but it’s such a handy tool for keeping things tidy when I don’t want to break out the upright vacuum.
 And for a pet parent, it’s invaluable.
-See my full review of the Pet Hair Eraser here. —Reina Glenn, Senior Editor
+See my full review of the Pet Hair Eraser here.

 - Reaches nooks and crannies most other vacuums miss